yurimssilva/product-edc/edc-tests/src/main/resources/deployment/helm/supporting-infrastructure/README.md

 > roles (e.g., App Store or App Provider).
 Only if equipped with
 > such an identity, an entity is allowed to participate in the International Data Spaces

-Also, please note, that the Omejdn DAPS is meant as research sandbox and should not be used in anq productive environment.
+Also, please note, that the Omejdn DAPS is meant as research sandbox and should not be used in any productive environment.

 > **IMPORTANT:** Omejdn is meant to be a research sandbox in which we can (re)implement standard protocols and